astropy/astropy/docs/development/workflow/development_workflow_advanced.rst

     git checkout my-new-feature

-Generally, you will want to keep your feature branches on your public github_ fork of Astropy_.
+Generally, you will want to keep your feature branches on your public github_ fork.
 To do this, you `git push`_ this new branch up to your github repo.
 Generally (if you followed the instructions in these pages, and by default), git will have a link to your GitHub repo, called ``origin``.
 You push up to your own repo on GitHub with::